 GOONIES SOLAR – Pennsylvania

-The 1,100-acre Goonies Solar farm site, full of pesky rocks some of the farmers call “Goonies,” has been used for agriculture despite being in a flood zone.
-Some still remember Hurricane Agnes in 1972 when the fields were flooded.
+The $250 million, privately funded Goonies Solar project is one of the first projects developed by Doral and will generate 200 Megawatts of clean, renewable electric power, enough to serve 33,000 Pennsylvania Households annually.
+The 1,100 -acre Goonies Solar farm site, full of pesky rocks some of the farmers call “Goonies,” has been used for agriculture despite being in a flood zone.
+Some of the project’s landowners still remember Hurricane Agnes in 1972 when the fields were flooded.
 Our solar farm, using flood-proof solar engineering designs, boosts the tax base of what are now lower-value farmlands.

 “I grew up in the Susquehanna Valley, born in Jersey Shore but raised a bit downstream in Montoursville.
 As a kid we fished on the Loyalsock and Susquehanna, it was a bit like being Huck Finn in the town of Mayberry.
 We even had a policeman named Barney.
 When I was twelve, every morning during picking season a big stake-body truck would round up kids and take us to the Tebbs strawberry fields where we would pick from 8AM until Noon.
 On a good day, you could make between $3 – $4 – – good pay at that time.
 The following summer I worked for Dick Snyder de-tasseling corn in fields along the Susquehanna and was paid $1/hour, 40 hours per week.
 I was rich!
 It’s hard to imagine, but comforting to know, that some of the fields that were once well known for growing seed corn will be turned into a solar farm producing clean energy. “